- Pets and Animals

 3. some kind of not too easily breakable rope

 Below I show you how to make this lovely, natural bird feeder

-Step 1: Drill a Hole All the Way Through at the Top of the Wood Log
+Step 1: Drill a Hole at the Top of the Wood Log

-Just below the top of the log you drill a small hole through and through, where you can put the rope through.
-The length of the rope depends on where you hang this log in your garden.
+Drill a hole through and through just below the top of the log and put the rope through the hole.
+The length of the rope depends on where you will hang this log in your garden.

 Step 2: Drill Bigger Holes Across the Wood Log

 Then you make bigger holes in the log on different places all over the log.
 They are about 1" (2,5cm) in diameter and depth.
 In my log there are 4 holes.
 Leave enough space between the holes, so the holes won't connect to each other inside.